StefanKubsch/NARC/README.md

 The demoproject resembles a "between Wolfenstein 3D and Doom" retro style: Textures are 64x64 in size, everything is pixelated, but you can also use crytal-clear hires textures...

 **If you want to check it out without building it by yourself, just download "Release.zip", unzip and run the exe.
 Everything you need is included!**
-**Windows 10 is currently needed due to the use of the "virtual terminal", which supports the escape sequences used by {fmt}.**

 **Current features :**